 As well as giving you a quick burst of energy, have you ever noticed that “comfort foods”, such as burgers, pizza, chocolate or ice-cream sometimes help soothe your mood?
 This is because they can cause your body to release endorphins, which are “feel good” brain chemicals that help you to feel happy.

-The trouble with this is that this “happy feeling" can be highly addictive.
+The trouble with this is that “happy feeling" can be highly addictive.
 Picture this, if you are feeling upset and you eat some chocolate then feel better, it can be really hard not to want chocolate each time you get upset.
 Many people don’t always see the correlation between their feelings and what they eat and it can lead to unwanted weight gain without you even realising it.

 Furthermore, craving "comfort foods" is almost like a double edged sword.
 On the one hand, it may make you feel better temporarily, but then in a few hours you may experience the dreaded blood sugar crash mentioned above - that can lead to grumpiness and irritability.
 This can easily become a vicious cycle that is super hard to get out of.

 When it comes to emotional eating, my biggest tip is to be aware of your eating patterns.
 Next time you are stressed, upset or angry take note of what you eat.
-Once you have recognised this behaviour, you can replace it more positive ones, such as going for a walk outside, reading or calling a friend.
+Once you have recognised this behaviour, you can replace it with more positive ones, such as going for a walk outside, reading or calling a friend.

 Love, Kayla xx